 Do your best to avoid purchasing products that utilize plastic film packaging.
 There are plenty of alternatives to many products, including those listed above, that use plastic-free packaging.
 If you have favorite products that come wrapped in plastic, I encourage you to message those companies and let them know how you feel about their packaging.
 It’s become enough of an issue that I think that if enough people take simple actions like this, businesses just might listen.

-Go Green: Reusable plastic bags
+Go Green: Reusable ziploc bags

 I will admit, nobody in my house loves washing the reusable bags, but this Marbrasse drying rack helps the process.
 For a plastic-free drying rack, try bamboo, such as the Zefiro drying rack, or stainless steel, like Grove’s Multi-Purpose Drying Rack.

-Compostable plastic bags
+Compostable food storage bags

 Produce bags